rsingh-ind/FlexClone_Artifact_Eval/README.md

 ## Artifact Directory Structure
 ```
 FlexClone_Artifact_Eval
-	|---FlexClone_VM	--- Contains VM image preconfigured with FlexClone
 	|---linux_5.5.10	--- Contains our modified Linux Kernel source code
 	|---getting_started --- Contains scripts to play around with FlexClone
 	|---eval_scripts	--- Contains scripts for generating figures and tables
-	|---eval_vm			--- Contains VM images used for experiments
 	|---README.md 		--- This document that you are reading
+	|---auto_setup.sh	--- Partitions SSD and lays out filesystems
 ```

 ---
-## Three Approaches to Test Artifact
+## Two Approaches to Test Artifact
-In this section, we first discuss the setup used for evaluation reported in the paper and then specify the three approaches that can be used to evaluate this artifact.
+In this section, we first discuss the setup used for evaluation reported in the paper and then specify the two approaches that can be used to evaluate this artifact.

+Note: In artifact abstract submission, we mentioned three approaches to test artifact.
+However, we couldn't upload preconfigured VM due to its large size.
+Approach 1 discussed below will work inside a VM also.

 ---
 ### Setup used for evaluation